joyson04/Blue-green-deployment/Setup-RBAC-admin_persmisson.md

-Create Secret for Service Account and Generate Token
+Create Secret for Service Account and Generate Token:

 After creating the Service Account, Kubernetes will automatically generate a token.
 To retrieve this token, follow these steps: